-The Framework for Intervention has been adopted by Nursery and the Behaviour Environment Checklist (BEC) must be completed as an integral part of our behaviour management systems.
-This should be done by all staff and a behavioural environment plan (BEP) written with clear targets and any changes made before the stated review date.
+The Framework for Intervention has been adopted by Nursery and the Behaviour Environment Checklist (BEC) is ongoing as an integral part of our behaviour management systems.
+This should be done by all staff and a Behavioural Environment Plan (BEP) written with clear targets and any changes made before the stated review date.
 This should also be reviewed in light of any specific incidents that cause concern.
-(See Appendix)